kgierach/kgierach.github.io/_posts/2025-06-25-Hybrid-Bayesian-CLV-Estimation.md

 The data used in this blog post is stochastically generated data, with baked in ground truth.
 Just as a quick reminder, each customer's purchase patterns were simulated based on fixed effects, while the churn propensity was simulated based on the same fixed effects, but also the quantity of advertising exposure which that person received.
+Typically in real life, one would need to infer the churn time from a lack of activity as noted in [^2], in the absence of a deliberate unsubscribe event by the customer.

 The following diagram shows the baked-in effects of Emails and Ads:

 <center>
 <img src="/assets/img/CLV_blog1_data_generaion_parameters_ground_truth.png" width="350" height="350" />

 Figure 2: Synthetic Data 3D View of Advertising Effectiveness
 </center>